codingteam/horta-hell/README.md

 Configuring the horta-web
 -------------------------
 *NOTE*: horta-web is currently not bundled with the image.
-It will be enabled in future.
+It will be enabled in the future.
 This section of Readme is outdated and will be updated.

 You should place the `horta-web-app.conf` configuration file inside the image directory.
 Copy the initial `conf/application.conf` file from the [horta-web][]